inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	-- I'm doing door-to-door collecting for static cling.
 	-- I'm teaching my ferret to yol.
 	-- My crayons all melted together.
-Death is God's way of telling you not to be such a wise guy.
+Death is God's way of telling  not to be such a wise guy.
 Snow Day -- stay home.
 Perhaps no person can be a poet, or even enjoy poetry without a certain unsoundness of mind.